Do not leave home without downloading this on your phone, and they’re all free!

-5.)
-Skyscanner: The best in planning flexible and cheap travel!
-I tend to use Skyscanner on my laptop more but since I downloaded the app, I’ve increasingly began to use this instead of my laptop.
+The best in planning flexible and cheap travel!
+I tend to use Skyscanner on my laptop more but since I downloaded the app, I’ve increasingly begun to use this instead of my laptop.

-Now that you can get maps offline (in a limited way), this is becoming more than just the best navigation map out these but even more so a really useful travel!
+Now that you can get maps offline (in a limited way), this is becoming more than just the best navigation map out these but even more so a really useful trip.